Veeranarayana Pandurangi: Life

 Pandurangi studied under the scholars Manikya Shastri and Martanda Dikshit.
 He holds the Vidvan degree in Navya Nyaya and Dvaita Vedanta, and a Vidvanmadhyama degree in Purva Mīmāṃsā.
 He has a Master of Arts degree in Sahitya.
 He has two Vidyavaridhi (PhD) degrees - one in Dvaita Vedanta from Rashtriya Sanskrit Sansthan (New Delhi), and one in Navya Nyaya from Rashtriya Sanskrit Vidyapeetha, Tirupati.

 From 1995 to 1999, he served as a lecturer of Navya Nyaya at the Poornaprajna Vidyapeetha Sanskrita College, Bangalore.
 From 1999 to 2005, he was a researcher at the French Institute of Pondicherry, Pondicherry.
 From 2005, he has been an associate professor in the Department of Darshana at the Jagadguru Ramanandacharya Rajasthan Sanskrit University, Jaipur.
 From 2007, he has been the Dean of the Department of Darshana at the university.

-At present he is the Director of Research and P G Studies at Karnataka Sanskrit University, Bangalore.
+At present he is the Director of Research and P G Studies at Karnataka Samskrit University, Bangalore.